Convex-Dev/design/papers/convex-whitepaper.md

 Storage is constructed out of Cells.

-In most cases, a Cell is an immutable value value that represents an object in the CVM Informational Model.

-Normally there is a 1-1 mapping between Cells and CVM DDVs, however there are some exceptions:
+In most cases, a Cell is an entity that represents an Value in the CVM Informational Model.
+Normally there is a 1-1 mapping between Cells and CVM Values, however there are some exceptions:

 - For larger data structures a tree of Cells may be necessary - this is because we need to place a fixed upper bound on the size of each cell.
 - Small data values do not require a cell in their own right, since it is more efficient to embed them directly within a larger Cell.